EOP-OMB/federal-program-inventory/website/_program/TC.042.md

 is_subpart_f: null
 layout: program
 objective: The baseline tax system generally would tax all income under the regular tax rate schedule.
-It would not allow preferentially low tax rates to apply to certain types or sources of income.
-However, under current law certain timber sales can be treated as a capital gain rather than ordinary income and therefore subject to the lower capital-gains tax rate.
-Current law allows capital gains to be taxed at a preferentially low rate that is no higher than 20 percent (plus the 3.8 percent surtax).
+It would not allow preferentially low (or zero) tax rates to apply to certain types or sources of income.
+In contrast, the Tax Code allows interest earned on State and local bonds used to finance construction of sewage, water, or hazardous waste facilities to be exempt from tax.
+These bonds are generally subject to the State private-activity bond annual volume cap.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":370000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":290000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":350000000.0}]'
 outlays: null
 permalink: /program/TC.042.html
 popular_name: ''